 Rescuing Elf Archer (Exhibit Hall)

 Go to the vent labeled “Exhibit Hall”, and you’ll find Elf Archer’s actress a floor above you, complaining.
 Go right and you’ll find pink lasers that are blocking the way.
-Some of them stay- including the one right underneath Elf Archer- and some of them turn on and off.
 Go past the ones turning on and off and eventually you’ll find a shield that’s reflecting on of the lasers.
 Grab it.

-When you grab it, a little button will appear on the bottom left of your screen.
-Click on it to equip the shield.
+When you grab it, a button will appear on the lower left.
+Click it to equip the shield.
 Press the space bar to hold up the shield.
-Direct the shield to the left underneath the on/off laser that you just picked up the shield from, wait for the laser to be on, and the shield will reflect the laser to the pink power source, which will destroy it.
+Direct the shield to the left, underneath the on/off laser that you just picked up the shield from.
+Wait for the laser to turn on, and the shield will reflect the laser to the pink power source, which will destroy it.

 Go to the left and using the laser on the floor, direct it to the power source above to destroy it.
-After that, there is one more battery pack.
-Go left and up and to the right and direct that laser to the left to destroy the last battery pack in the room that allows you to free Elf Archer when you go up to the cage and press the red button on it.
+One more to go!
+Go left and up and to the right, and direct that laser to the left to destroy the last power source in the room.
+Now you can free Elf Archer by pressing the red button on her cage.

-Elf Archer returns to the HQ, and when you talk to her there, she’ll give you her Bow.
+Elf Archer returns to the HQ.
+Talk to her there and she’ll give you her Bow.

 Rescuing Gold Face (Expo)

-To find Gold Face, go to the vent labeled “Expo” and you’ll find a pair of henchbots turning poor convention-goers into henchbots themselves.
-When they reach the poor guy who was struggling with the vending machine the past two episodes, the energy drink he finally got shorts out the bot-making machine.
-Then when manual repair is attempted by one of the bots, it electrocutes and disables it.
-The second bot then goes off, with the drink guy crying out for help.
+To find Gold Face, go to the vent labeled “Expo” and you’ll find a pair of Omegon’s hench-bots turning convention-goers into hench-bots.
+When they reach the poor guy who was struggling with the vending machine, his drink shorts out the bot-making machine, but traps him.
+However, you’ll need Gold Face’s power gloves to help him.

-Unfortunately, you can’t help the drink guy without the help of Gold Face’s power gloves.
 Go to the right and you’ll find Gold Face stuck in a cage above you.
 To get to him, you’ll need to use the power of both the bow and the shield.
-The bow has a button on the bottom left and you can quickly change between the two when you need it.
+The bow has a button on the bottom left and you can quickly change between the two.

-Push the crate on the upper floor to the lower floor and down to the ground where you see more background wall arrows.
-Stand on top of the crate and shoot the arrow into that direction and it destroys a forcefield blocking another target.
+Push the crate on the upper floor to the lower floor, and down to the ground with more background wall arrows.
+Stand on top of the crate and shoot the arrow in that direction.
+It destroys a forcefield blocking another target.

 Go back down to where the floor laser was and equip the shield.
-Direct the laser to where you just opened up from pushing the crate and you’ll destroy the battery pack there.
-The laser will be gone and you’ll be able to free Gold Face!
-Go up to him and click the cage button to free him.
+Direct the laser to where you just opened up from pushing the crate, and you’ll destroy the power source there.
+You’ll be able to free Gold Face by clicking his cage’s button.

 Back at HQ, he’ll give you his Unpowered Electron Pulse (power gloves), which he says would shoot sparks if the batteries weren’t dead.